angelxuanchang/nlp-class/faq.md

 * The **programming** homeworks will be solved in groups.
 Groups are {{ site.group.minsize }} to {{ site.group.maxsize }} people.
 All groups must be formed before the Homework 0 due date.
 * You are allowed to leave a group and form a group of size one at the start of each homework but not at the end.
-* Each group will create a single submission and upload it to Coursys on or before the due date.
+* Each group will create a single submission and upload it to [Canvas]({{ site.canvas }}) on or before the due date.
 * Each group member will be graded on their self report and any commit logs that are submitted.
 If the TA or the instructor perceives there is a problem with collaboration in a group, certain group members can get zero marks.
 If you are pair programming, take turns in switching the user doing the commits to the repository.
 * __Effective group collaboration__: We are looking to see effective collaboration to solve the homework assignment.
 People can play different roles and sometimes more than one role in the same homework:
     * Designer: creates a plan for implementation and coordinates activities of the group.
 Should create design docs (text files or markdown or equivalent only).
 Put these documents in the directory `docs` and mention the files in your `README.username` file (where `username` is your SFU login username).
     * Code reviews: write a critical view of the implementation by the group.
 Points out what is missing, inelegant code, etc. and produces a code review document (text files or markdown or equivalent only).
 Put these documents in the directory `docs` and mention the files in your `README.username` file.
     * Development: write the code.
 This can be done in collaboration.
     * Testcases: write testcases to stress test the code.
 Provide the testcases in your submission.
 * **Warning**: if you are missing a `README.username` file in your group source submission then that `username` might get zero marks.
+Note that is it not sufficient to have a `README.username` without actually contributing to the assignment.
+If you do not contribute to the assignment (as indicated in the report and the git commit logs), you will also receive zero marks for the assignment.
 * Use `git` for version control and effective collaboration.
 See the section below on setting up `git` for this course.
 * Keep an eye out for comments from the instructor or TAs on your GitLab code repository for each homework.